will-rowe/groot/docs/tutorial.md

 wc -l combined-profiles.*
 ```

-We have now generated a resistome profile for each sample, using only full-length ARG sequences (present in the ARG-ANNOT database).

 The number of ARGs found isn't very large and the difference between rural and urban isn't that big...
 Let's take a look at the coverage plots in the `./groot-plots` folder.
 For example:

 ![coplot](_static/cov-plot.png)